iBootcamp/batch-2021-june/README.md

 In order to start learning git, we need to first download and install git.
 Here is the link for git: <br/> `https://git-scm.com/downloads`

 ---

+## Why do we use git

+GIT is a program that works as a distributed revision control and source code management system.
+It allows safe data integrity, by distributing as well as providing non-linear work-flows when two or more developers are working on the same project.It facilitates different developers to work safely on a particular task without facing any hassles.It is important to know that the GIT software is free, but it is distributed under the terms and conditions of the GNU general public license.

+ It plays an important role by ensuring that all web development tasks are done smoothly without any major issues.
+Some of its reason for becoming most use softarwe for web developers are:
+ 1. It allows you to have several versions of a project at the same time.
+1. It allows more than one developer to work on a project.
+ 2. It allows saving copies of project for backups.

+## Conclusion
+In conclusion, it’s important to understand that GIT comes as a savior in many aspects of [web application development](https://www.aapnainfotech.com/wp-content/uploads/2020/06/web-application-development-company.jpg) activities.
+If you’re in charge of a web development team and want to ensure smooth running and hassle-free project execution, the GIT software is highly recommended.
 ## Contributers

 - [**Rakesh Shrestha**](https://github.com/aomini)